apache/royale-docs/create-an-application/application-tutorial/view.md

 }

 ```
-In the initialize handler, we add a listen for the dataReady event:
+In the initialize handler, we add a listener for the dataReady event:

 ```ActionScript
 addEventListener('dataReady', dataReadyHandler);
 ```

 OK, so we've written the Model and now the View.
 On to the 'C' in MVC, the Controller.

 {:align="center"}
 [Previous Page](create-an-application/application-tutorial/data.html) \| [Next Page](create-an-application/application-tutorial/controller.html)